 USE IN SPECIFIC POPULATIONS

-Safety and effectiveness of Cubicin RF in pediatric patients have not been established.
-Avoid use of Cubicin RF in pediatric patients younger than 12 months due to the risk of potential effects on muscular, neuromuscular, and/or nervous systems (either peripheral and/or central) observed in neonatal dogs [see Warnings and Precautions (5.5) and Nonclinical Toxicology (13.2)].
+Safety and effectiveness in pediatric patients below the age of one year have not been established.
+Avoid use of Cubicin RF in pediatric patients younger than one year of age due to the risk of potential effects on muscular, neuromuscular, and/or nervous systems (either peripheral and/or central) observed in neonatal dogs [see Warnings and Precautions (5.5) and Nonclinical Toxicology (13.2)].

 Patients with Renal Impairment